PRELIMINARY RULES FOR THE 2021 MHS HISTORICAL RESEARCH PAPER

 Final Rules will be posted by September 15

-- The Society looks forward to awarding $3500 in prize money to be awarded at the discretion of the judges.
+- The Society looks forward to awarding up to $3500 in prize money to be awarded at the discretion of the judges.
 Judges will take into consideration grade level, available material, and scholarship in awarding cash prizes.

 - Student must be a non-graduate middle or high school resident of the Appoquinimink School District at the time of award.
 Students may be attending any school or may be home schooled.

 - Paper length, 1,500 to 2,500 words.
 Up to 5 images may be imbedded in the text; additional images may be placed in an appendix following the text of the paper.
 Images add to the readers’ understanding, knowledge and enjoyment of a paper; therefore contestants are encouraged to include in the appendix as many relevant images as will further their presentation.

 - The paper is a historical research paper requiring citation of all sources and facts, quotes, etc. presented in the paper.
 Writers must use the MLA (Modern Language Association) documentation style.
 Your library will have style guides available for check out.
 Also, the Citation Builder program at https://www.lib.ncsu.edu/citationbuilder/ is a very easy fill-in tool to use which will ensure you have all elements required for proper citation of all source types.
 Be sure to use Citation Style MLA-7 or MLA-8.
 A more complete site is found at https://owl.purdue.edu/owl/research_and_citation/mla_style/mla_formatting_and_style_guide/mla_formatting_and_style_guide.html . .